 We set out some of the main provisions of the Company Directors Disqualification Act 1986 here.

 Why choose Summit Law LLP for director disqualification proceedings?

-Our specialist director disqualification solicitors at Summit Law has a wealth of experience in:
+Our specialist director disqualification solicitors at Summit Law have a wealth of experience in:

 - Advising clients whether their conduct may amount to unfitness;